NOUIY/aws-cdk-guide/v2/bootstrapping-env.md

 + `LookupRole`

 `CloudFormationExecutionRole`  <a name="bootstrapping-env-roles-cfn"></a>
-This IAM role is a CloudFormation service role that grants CloudFormation permission to perform stack deployments on your behalf\.
-This role gives CloudFormation permission to perform AWS API calls in your account, including deploying stacks\.
+This IAM role is a CloudFormation service role that grants CloudFormation permission to perform stack deployments on your behalf.
+This role gives CloudFormation permission to perform AWS API calls in your account, including deploying stacks.
- By using a service role, the permissions provisioned for the service role determine what actions can be performed on your CloudFormation resources\.
-Without this service role, the security credentials you provide with the CDK CLI would determine what CloudFormation is allowed to do\.
+ By using a service role, the permissions provisioned for the service role determine what actions can be performed on your CloudFormation resources.
+Without this service role, the security credentials you provide with the CDK CLI would determine what CloudFormation is allowed to do.

 `DeploymentActionRole`  <a name="bootstrapping-env-roles-deploy"></a>
-This IAM role grants permission to perform deployments into your environment\.
-It is assumed by the CDK CLI during deployments\.
+This IAM role grants permission to perform deployments into your environment.
+It is assumed by the CDK CLI during deployments.
-By using a role for deployments, you can perform cross\-account deployments since the role can be assumed by AWS identities in a different account\.
+By using a role for deployments, you can perform cross-account deployments since the role can be assumed by AWS identities in a different account.

 `FilePublishingRole`  <a name="bootstrapping-env-roles-s3"></a>
-This IAM role grants permission to perform actions against the bootstrapped Amazon Simple Storage Service \(Amazon S3\) bucket, including uploading and deleting assets\.
-It is assumed by the CDK CLI during deployments\.
+This IAM role grants permission to perform actions against the bootstrapped Amazon Simple Storage Service (Amazon S3) bucket, including uploading and deleting assets.
+It is assumed by the CDK CLI during deployments.

 `ImagePublishingRole`  <a name="bootstrapping-env-roles-ecr"></a>
-This IAM role grants permission to perform actions against the bootstrapped Amazon Elastic Container Registry \(Amazon ECR\) repository\.
-It is assumed by the CDK CLI during deployments\.
+This IAM role grants permission to perform actions against the bootstrapped Amazon Elastic Container Registry (Amazon ECR) repository.
+It is assumed by the CDK CLI during deployments.

 `LookupRole`  <a name="bootstrapping-env-roles-lookup"></a>
-This IAM role grants `readOnly` permission to look up [context values](context.md) from the AWS environment\.
-It is assumed by the CDK CLI when performing tasks such as template synthesis and deployments\.
+This IAM role grants `readOnly` permission to look up [context values](context.md) from the AWS environment.
+It is assumed by the CDK CLI when performing tasks such as template synthesis and deployments.

 ### Resource IDs created during bootstrapping<a name="bootstrapping-env-default-id"></a>

-When you deploy the default bootstrap template, physical IDs for bootstrap resources are created using the following structure: `cdk-qualifier-description-account-ID-Region`\.
+When you deploy the default bootstrap template, physical IDs for bootstrap resources are created using the following structure: `cdk-qualifier-description-account-ID-Region`.
-+ **Qualifier** – A nine character unique string value of `hnb659fds`\.
-The actual value has no significance\.
++ **Qualifier** – A nine character unique string value of `hnb659fds`.
+The actual value has no significance.
-+ **Description** – A short description of the resource\.
-For example, `container-assets`\.
++ **Description** – A short description of the resource.
+For example, `container-assets`.
-+ **Account ID** – The AWS account ID of the environment\.
++ **Account ID** – The AWS account ID of the environment.
-+ **Region** – The AWS Region of the environment\.
++ **Region** – The AWS Region of the environment.

-The following is an example physical ID of the Amazon S3 staging bucket created during bootstrapping: `cdk-hnb659fds-assets-012345678910-us-west-1`\.
+The following is an example physical ID of the Amazon S3 staging bucket created during bootstrapping: `cdk-hnb659fds-assets-012345678910-us-west-1`.

 ## Permissions to use when bootstrapping your environment<a name="bootstrapping-env-permissions"></a>